fredericomozzato/crypto_tracker/README.md

 **IMPORTANT:** before starting the application for the first time you should run the services with compose and then `rails db:prepare` after the db service is up.
 This will ensure that all the tables are created and the migrations are applied.

 The compose file will also run a Redis service for the Sidekiq worker that runs scheduled jobs, refreshing coins' rates every minute.
-To reduce the burden on systems running the application the Sidekiq worker was not added to a separate container, but is executed locally with the Procfile.
+To reduce the burden on systems running the application, the Sidekiq worker was not added to a separate container, but is executed locally with the Procfile.

 ### Seeds